voronkovventures/defi_groups/README.md

 # defi_groups
-This is a description of different groups on DeFi.
+This is a description of different groups on DeFi, which we think have some value.

 https://t.me/ValueDeFi